Gerry Rafferty: Personal life

 In 1965, 18-year-old Rafferty met 15-year-old Carla Ventilla, an apprentice hairdresser from an Italian family in Clydebank, at a dancehall—a story he later recounted in the song "Shipyard Town" on North and South.
 They married in 1970 and lived in Scotland with their daughter, Martha Mary, before moving to the south of England in the late 1970s, where they divided their time between their farm near the Kent–Sussex border and a home in Hampstead, London.
 Rafferty's lengthy commutes from London to Scotland inspired some songs on the album City to City (including the title track and "Mattie's Rag", which recounted his delight at being reunited with his daughter), while the later move south inspired "The Garden of England" (from the album Snakes and Ladders) and some songs on North and South.

-Rafferty and Ventilla divorced in 1990.
+In the late 1980s, Rafferty told journalist Colin Irwin: "I was always very conscious about keeping a low profile because that's the way I like to go about it.
+And I don't plan to be in the public eye too much now either."
+Rafferty and Carla Ventilla divorced in 1990.

-After the completion of Another World in 2000, Rafferty planned to move back to Scotland and bought Eaglestone House, "a substantial listed 1860s mansion" in the Highland village of Strathpeffer, although he sold the property two years later and never actually moved in.
+In 1995, Rafferty was deeply affected by the death of his older brother Joseph, an event from which family and friends said he never fully recovered.
+After the completion of Another World in 2000, Rafferty planned to move back to Scotland and so bought Eaglestone House, "a substantial listed 1860s mansion" in the Highland village of Strathpeffer, although he sold the property two years later and never actually moved in.

 Alcoholism

 Rafferty enjoyed alcohol from a young age, and early songs, such as "One Drink Down", "Baker Street", and "Night Owl", freely mention the subject.
 According to Michael Gray, the singer's personal manager in the early 1980s: "It never occurred to me in all the time I knew him that he was heading for alcoholism.
 Maybe I should have realised, but I didn't.
 I'm unsure whether he did."
 As the 1980s progressed, Rafferty's growing drinking problem placed his marriage under impossible strain; his wife divorced him in 1990, although they remained close.
-In the late 1980s, Rafferty had told journalist Colin Irwin: "I was always very conscious about keeping a low profile because that's the way I like to go about it.
-And I don't plan to be in the public eye too much now either."

-In 1995, Rafferty was deeply affected by the death of his older brother Joseph, an event from which family and friends said he never fully recovered.

 In the last decade of his life, having taken pains to shun the fame and celebrity that accompanied his musical achievements, Rafferty found himself making headlines once again as he struggled with alcoholism and depression and the increasingly erratic behaviour they spawned.
 While the news stories focused on Rafferty's binges, they revealed nothing of the impact on his family and friends.
 His girlfriend Enzina Fuschini said she: "felt that he was under some sort of evil spell.
 He felt crippled by it...
 I saw a man in despair".
 According to Rafferty's ex-wife Carla: "There was no hope.
 I would never have left him if there'd been a glimmer of a chance of him recovering."